Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: INTRODUCTION

-In general, most of theoretical approaches, that describe polymer crystallization, do not correspond to some microscopic view of polymer crystallization at the level of chain conformation and its statistical behavior\cite{Crystals2017}.
-A statistical mechanical description of polymer crystallization does not exist even for simple models like, e.g., bead-spring model, although several successful attempts to describe different aspects of crystallization in polymers by means of statistical physics approach are known for a long time \cite{Allegra1977, Muthukumar2003}, including also studies of chain statistics in polymer crystallization \cite{Allegra2009}.
-Recently, a simple kinetic model of a polymer crystalline lamella formation has been proposed\cite{Stepanow2014}, based on competition between coil and rod-like conformations in overcooled polymer melt, and this kinetic theory predicts correct lamellar thickness depending on temperature, similar to more phenomenological approach by Strobl\cite{Strobl2000, Strobl2006, Strobl2009}.
+In general, most of theoretical approaches, that describe polymer crystallization, do not correspond to some microscopic view of polymer crystallization at the level of chain conformation and its statistical behavior~\cite{Crystals2017}.
+Several successful attempts to describe different aspects of crystallization in polymers by means of statistical physics approach are known for a long time~\cite{Allegra1977, Muthukumar2003}, including also studies of chain statistics in polymer crystallization~\cite{Allegra2009}.
+Recently, a simple kinetic model of a polymer crystalline lamella formation has been proposed~\cite{Stepanow2014}, based on competition between coil and rod-like conformations in overcooled polymer melt, and this kinetic theory predicts correct lamella thickness depending on temperature, similar to more phenomenological approach by Strobl~\cite{Strobl2000, Strobl2006, Strobl2009}.

 Let us mention here just a few open problems in understanding polymer crystallization.
-For polymer crystallization from solution, the mechanism of dependence on molecular weight and on polymer concentration is still partially understood and various explanations coexist \cite{Crystals2017}.
-For early stages of polymer crystallization (both from solutions and from melts), the nucleation and growth (NG) scenario is generally considered as being realised in most polymer systems, and some mesomorphic preordered structures, like ``baby nuclei'' \cite{Muthukumar2003}, bundles \cite{Allegra1999}, precursor layers \cite{Luo2011} are formed.
-The mechanisms of growing and possibly also merging of such nuclei are still poorly understood\cite{Crystals2017}.
-There exist even the concept of a mesomorphic phase \cite{Strobl2000, Strobl2006, Strobl2009} which has been, however, criticised \cite{Muthukumar2000,Luo2011}.
-Also, there is still a controversy in the literature on domination of different scenario, i.e., nucleation and growth (NG) vs. spinodal decomposition (SD), at early stages of primary nucleation \cite{Crystals2017}, although opinions supporting SD scenario have been criticised long ago \cite{muthukumar2004review}.
+For a process from solution, the dependence of mechanisms and properties on molecular weight and on polymer concentration is still partially understood and various explanations coexist~\cite{Crystals2017, KundMuthu2007}.
+For early stages of polymer crystallization (both from solutions and from melts), the nucleation and growth (NG) scenario is generally considered as being realized in most polymer systems, and some mesomorphic preordered structures, like ``baby nuclei''~\cite{Muthukumar2003}, bundles~\cite{Allegra1999}, precursor layers~\cite{Luo2011} are formed.
+The mechanisms of growing and possibly also merging of such nuclei are still poorly understood~\cite{Crystals2017}.
+There is even the concept of a mesomorphic phase~\cite{Strobl2000, Strobl2006, Strobl2009}, which, however, has been criticized~\cite{Muthukumar2000,Luo2011}.
+Moreover, there is still a confrontation in the literature regarding the dominance of various scenarios, i.e., nucleation and growth (NG) versus spinodal decomposition (SD), at early stages of primary nucleation~\cite{Crystals2017,muthukumar2004review,gee2006atomistic}.